ak-naresh/AK_NCNews/README.md

 ### NC News Backend

 This project is a RESTful API for NC News platform, built with Node.js and Express.
-Providings endpoints for articles, topics, users, and comments, using PostgreSQL for data storage, and the API supporting CRUD operations.
+Providings endpoints for articles, topics, users, and comments, using PSQL for data storage, and the API supporting CRUD operations.

 ---